Helen M. Bramlett, Ph.D.

 The Pathophysiology and Treatment of CNS Injury

 Our laboratory has been investigating the therapeutic potential of hypothermia for many years.
 Current studies are involved in clarifying the importance of targeted temperature management and inflammatory markers of secondary brain injury.
 Models of focal as well as diffuse brain injury are being used to investigate strategies for improving outcomes and reducing vulnerability patterns to secondary insults.
 We have previously shown that therapeutic hypothermia reduces blood brain barrier breakdown as well as diffuse axonal injury.
 Most recently, we have determined that hypothermia also modulates the innate immune response through reducing inflammasome activation and subsequent caspase-1 production.
-We are currently combining therapeutic hypothermia with a novel proneurogenic compound to promote hippocampal neurogenesis and cognitive function.
-Our long-term goal is to develop these therapies and translate them into TBI patients.
+We are currently investigating the use of nanodrugs that target temperature receptors in the brain to demonstrate efficacy in our models of traumatic brain injury and stroke.
+Our long-term goal is to develop these therapies and translate them to the clinic.

 Visit Dr. Bramlett’s Publication Listing